Green Smoothie Gourmet

 Created by Dee Dine

-A cauliflower pizza crust recipe that uses the low carb veggie as well as almond flour for a blast of protein and anti-inflammatory power.
+This cauliflower pizza crust recipe is low carb and made with 4 ingredients including fresh cauliflower and almond flour for a blast of protein and anti-inflammatory power.

 5 from 1 vote